Ycc1999/modified-HRSID/README.md

 # modified-HRSID
 This is a SAR Ship Dataset modified from HRSID(A High-Resolution SAR Images Dataset for Ship Detection and Instance Segmentation),the dataset modified some annotition problems of the original dataset.

-Firstly, we thank Wei et al. for disclosing high-quality HRSID data sets for the first time, which has greatly promoted the research progress of SAR image target detection and segmentation.
+Firstly, we thank Wei et al.[1] for disclosing high-quality HRSID data sets for the first time, which has greatly promoted the research progress of SAR image target detection and segmentation.
 Data annotation is a work of fundamental significance.
 The original DadaSet can be downloaded from URL: https://github.com/chaozhong2010/HRSID

 In the face of a large number of data, it is inevitable that there are some annotation problems,such as wrong annotation and missing annotation and inconsistent annotation strategies caused by multi-person cooperation.
 These problems directly affect the training of the model and are reflected in the test results of the model.